UoMCS/moodle-upgrade-vm/README.md

 /usr/bin/mysql_install_db
 ```

-Apache, MySQL and Puppet also need to be started on boot (although this could also go in Puppet manifest):
+Apache and Puppet also need to be started on boot (MySQL is started in Puppet manifest):

 ```
 rc-update add apache2 default
-rc-update add mysql default
 rc-udpate add puppet default
 ```